 - Deductions from other benefits, for example State Retirement Pension, Income Support or Jobseekers Allowance.

 - An arrangement to make a weekly/ monthly payments to the council

 - Sending you an invoice for repayment of the money.

 If you are unhappy with our decision you can ask us to look at it again or you can appeal against it.
 If you wish to do this, you must write to us within 1 month of the date of our decision letter.

 We can offer the following payment methods in order to help you make your repayments:

-- Credit and debit card payments in person at the Customer First Centre
+- Credit and debit card or cash payments in person at the Customer First Centre

 - Payment by standing order

 - By cheque or postal order by post or in person at the Customer First Centre